SijWoo/ARM-Toolchain-Setup/README.md

 # ARM-Toolchain-Setup
 Scripts to install dependencies to compile and flash ARM microcontrollers.
-This

 ## Tested for the following Linux Distros:
 1. Ubuntu LTS 18.10

 ## Installation
-You must download the compiler so run the install-arm-toolchain.sh script plus any debugger/flash tool.
+You must download the compiler plus any debugger/flash tool needed for your board.
+Run install-arm-toolchain.sh to compile and debug your board.

 Jlink can be used for almost any ARM microcontroller. (install-jlink.sh)